melodywispen/WispTheory/README.md

 Rules:
 1. We use the number bar for strokes if we want to.
 Every entry has at least one number bar entry.
 2. To invert phrases, we use #-Z!
 "She will" inverted is "will she".
 3. Translations reflect steno order.
-So if "she" is the first part of the phrase, then it must also be at the front of the chord.
+So if "she" is the first part of the phrase, then it should also be at the front of the chord.
 For example: "I believe" should have "I" before "believe".
+Some phrases, due to the way they are written in English, might, however, surround the pronoun chord.
 4. We use asterisk mostly for past tense.